 Therapy is useful at times of crisis or to nurture and restore an individual following trauma.
 Adults attend therapy for a variety of reasons including abortion, accident, addiction, adultery – the list is literally endless because no two people react in the same way to the same life event.

 It is not only when something goes wrong or for negative reasons that people attend therapy – often it may be to find out why we think the way we do or find out more about why we react in a certain way.

 Do you want to be happy and content?
-Do you want to figure out or put to rest what has been holding you back from achieving your full potential?
+Do you want to figure out or put to rest whatever has been holding you back from achieving your full potential?
 What are your goals for your future?
 Would it help you to chat through your thoughts with a qualified professional therapist in a confidential environment?

-Therapy provides an alternate perspective and a fresh way of looking at your life – in fact, starting therapy can be the beginning of something both rewarding and exciting.
+Therapy provides an alternate perspective and a fresh way of looking at your life – in fact, starting therapy can be the beginning of something rewarding and exciting.

 Therapy is a specific time when you are heard, acknowledged and respected.
 Therapy provides you with an opportunity to learn how to manage or accept aspects...

 Strictly Necessary Cookies